 My work explores relational structure, interdependence, and the sense of order that can emerge when forms develop through an attentive process.

+My paintings are built slowly through accumulation.
+Repeating organic shapes gather across the canvas to form dense, interwoven fields.
 Rather than organizing the composition around a central focal point, I work with non-hierarchical systems.
-Each form participates equally in the whole, distributing visual authority so the painting begins to function less like an image and more like a living field.
+Each form participates equally in the whole, distributing visual authority so the painting begins to function like a living field.

 Biography